T-Fritzsche/Vibrometer/README.md

 failures which result in loosing the matlab cell.
 Usually the data-specific points can be removed if the large .mat cell is complete.

-The cell is either sqare *n x n* or a vector *1 x n* depending on the shape of the scan area.
-Cell-entries which should not be scanned contain NaN values for the X-Pos and Y-Pos (i.e. outer corners for a circular area).
+The cell is either sqare *n x n*, a *1 x n* vector or a *1x1* point depending on the shape of the scan area.
+Cell-entries that should not be scanned contain NaN values for the X-Pos and Y-Pos (i.e. outer corners for a circular area).
 ![](http://T-Fritzsche.github.io/Vibrometer/doc/images/datatype-explanation.svg)

 # Todo